Home Depot Q2 2021 Earnings Call Transcript

 Laura Champine

 Got it.
-And then as a follow-on, do we have a better sense now on where digital should be in terms of a longer-term sustainable growth rate and/or as a percentage of sales hopefully things are settling out there?
+As a follow-on, do we have a better sense now on where digital should be in terms of a longer-term sustainable growth rate and/or as a percentage of sales?
+Hopefully, things are settling out there.

 Craig Menear

-I mean we really look at this as an interconnected experience.
-Our customers are clearly blending the physical and digital worlds together because of the project nature of our business.
-Certainly from pre-pandemic levels, we've seen an accelerated rate of engagement in terms of sales through our digital channels, but that's not how we focus on that or look at it.
+We really look at this as an interconnected experience.
+Our customers are clearly blending the physical and digital worlds together.
+Because of the project nature of our business, certainly from pre-pandemic levels, we've seen an accelerated rate of engagement in terms of sales through our digital channels.
+That's not how we focus on it or look at it.
 We view it as a capability for our customer to engage with The Home Depot.

 Laura Champine